hariprasad20xx/Projects/README.md

 # Projects
-This is my personal repository which contains projects that I build for practice.
+This is my personal repository which contains projects that I build for practice from FreeCodeCamp Curriculum.